Mung Bean and Kelp Soup: A Chinese Food Wisdom Ritual

 The Ingredients

-The fluid mover.
-A treasure from the sea that softens hardness and encourages the smooth flow of the body's waters.
+A treasure from the sea that helps move the body's waters.

 Steps